InkProject/ink/template/source/ink-blog-tool-en.md

 tags:
     - 设计
     - 写作
-preview: InkPaper is an static blog generator developed by Golang, No dependencies, Cross platform, Easy use, Fast build, Elegant theme
+preview: InkPaper is an static blog generator developed by Golang, No dependencies, Cross platform, Easy use, Fast build, Elegant theme.

 ---